johnmbrown19/fullstack-interview-task/README.md

 - New route '/generate-report' created - generates a CSV report with investment data
 - Modified server startup code
 - Test file created that contains test for two API endpoints - '/investments/:id' and '/generate-report'
+- To run Jest test suite use the following command from within '/admin' directory: npm test

 ### Q+A
 1. To make this service more secure, some of the following measures can be taken: